JessVarghese/Pet-Project/README.md

   ## Description

-  The Pet Project is a simple mobile-first application that allows a user to easily find a dog or cat to potentially adopt.
+  The Pet Project is a simple mobile-first application that allows a user to easily retrieve information about a dog or cat to potentially adopt.

-  The user can cheese with a dog or cat to search for, as well as input their zip code to view the distance between their location and the pet's location.
+  The user can choose with a dog or cat to search for, as well as input their zip code to view the distance between their location and the pet's location.

+  This application uses RescueGroups.org RESTful API and ZipCodeAPI.